Backpacking Is Life · Updated June 2026

 How far is Shinjuku from Narita Airport?

-Around 80–90 minutes on the Narita Express (N’EX), which runs direct to Shinjuku Station.
-Tickets cost around ¥3,070.
-A budget alternative is the Keisei Access Express via Asakusa, which takes around 70 minutes but costs roughly ¥1,320.
+Around 80-90 minutes on the Narita Express (N’EX), direct to Shinjuku Station, ~¥3,070.
+A budget alternative is the Keisei Access Express via Asakusa, ~70 minutes for roughly ¥1,320.

 Is Tokyo too expensive for budget travellers?